Understanding SKUs, Product Names, and Service Plans

 Let’s say that we want to remove individual service plans from SKUs assigned to users.
 This post describes how to report the accounts assigned individual service plans (licenses) and explains how Azure AD stores the service plan information in user accounts.
 We want to go further by removing access to selected service plans, and as it turns out, we must use cmdlets from the older Microsoft Online Services module to get the job done.
 It’s possible to use the Set-AzureADUserLicense cmdlet to remove a service plan from an account.
 Laziness and the availability of some existing code to do the job stopped me using this cmdlet.

 In any case, I wrote a script to demonstrate the principle of the steps to remove an individual service plan from multiple Microsoft 365 accounts.
-Two versions are available.
-The first uses Microsoft Online Services cmdlets to remove service plans (download the full script from GitHub).
-The second uses Azure AD cmdlets (download the Azure AD version from GitHub).
-The major steps are:
+Three versions are available.

 - Select the SKU to remove a service plan from.
-A tenant might use many SKUs, so we read the information with Get-AzureADSubscribedSKU and ask the administrator to choose a SKU.
+A tenant might use many SKUs, so we read the information with Get-AzureADSubscribedSKU (or Get-MgSubscribedSku) and ask the administrator to choose a SKU.

 - Select the service plan from the chosen SKU to remove.
 This is a matter of reading the service plans from the SKU and asking the administrator to choose one.

 - Access each account (using its object identifier) and remove the service plan.
 The MSOL version does this by running the Set-MsolUserLicense cmdlet.
-The Azure AD version uses the Set-AzureADUserLicense cmdlet.
+The Azure AD version uses the Set-AzureADUserLicense cmdlet, while the Graph SDK uses Set-MgUserLicense.

 - Report the service plans removed from SKUs assigned to the target mailboxes.

-Figure 2 shows the script in action.
+Figure 2 shows the MSOL version of the script in action.
 You can see the selection of the service domain, SKU, and service plan and processing of user accounts.
 In this case, the selected options remove the Sway service plan from the ENTERPRISEPACK (Office 365 E3) SKU.

 The report output is a CSV file.
 Figure 3 shows the information captured in the report as viewed through the Out-GridView cmdlet.